linuxwacom/libwacom/README.md

 by libwacom.
 If your device is not listed, but it is available as an event device in the kernel (see `/proc/bus/input/devices`) and in the X session (see `xinput list`), the device is missing from libwacom's database.
+Use the `libwacom-list-devices` tool to list all known devices and verify the tablet is not in that list.

 ## To add support for a new tablet to libwacom git: